Takanu/Capsule/README.md

 **Do you have any other cool add-ons?**

-Yep, and they're all completely free - check out my GitHub account for other Blender goodies, including the Blender theme used in the video (https://github.com/Takanu).
+Yep, and they're all completely free - check out my GitHub account for other Blender goodies (https://github.com/Takanu).